davidfuhr/php-plantumlwriter/README.md

   issue on large diagrams.
 - Indirectly inherited interfaces appear twice.
 If `A implements B` and `B implements C` `C` is shown as a direct relation to `A`.
+- The Namespace Seperator is "." and not "\".

 Future Plans
 ------------